Elu-toasty/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_4.md

 The gradle shadow plugin allows us to build jars.
 You can get the latest version of it [here](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow).

-To build the jar, navigate to the right hand side of the IDE and click on Gradle tab.
+To build the jar, navigate to the right-hand side of the IDE and click on the Gradle tab.

 ![IntelliJ IDEA](../../../static/img/java-docs/build_your_first_bot/byfb_4/intellij_gradle.png "IntelliJ IDEA")